 CEU Praesidium Libertatis Scholarship

-For outstanding students from the Central European University Hungary.
+For outstanding students from the Central European University in Hungary.

 - Which programmes?